ikonoshirt/pbkdf2/README.md

 It is important to understand, that the password is replaced AFTER login.
 It means, after you installed the module, the old, weak password hashes are still in the database!

-This module should be compatible to Magento EE - but at the moment nobody tested it.
+This module should be compatible to Magento EE - the tests run on mage-lite (certification version)

 ##For Developers